Law of identity: Analytic

 Bertrand Russell in "On Denoting" has this similar puzzle: "If a is identical with b, whatever is true of the one is true of the other, and either may be substituted for the other without altering the truth or falsehood of that proposition.
 Now George IV wished to know whether Scott was the author of Waverley; and in fact Scott was the author of Waverley.
 Hence we may substitute “Scott” for “the author of Waverley” and thereby prove that George IV wished to know whether Scott was Scott.
 Yet an interest in the law of identity can hardly be attributed to the first gentleman of Europe.”

+In his "Tractatus Logico-Philosophicus", Ludwig Wittgenstein writes that "roughly speaking: to say of two things that they are identical is nonsense, and to say of one thing that it is identical with itself is to say nothing."

-In the formal logic of analytical philosophy, the law of identity is written "a = a" or "For all x: x = x", where a or x refer to a term rather than a proposition, and thus the law of identity is not used in propositional logic.
-It is that which is expressed by the equals sign "=", the notion of identity or equality.
+In the formal logic of analytical philosophy, the law of identity is written "a = a" or "For all x: x = x", where a or x refer to a singular term rather than a proposition, and thus the law of identity is not used in propositional logic.

 Continental

-Martin Heidegger held a talk in 1957 entitled "Der Satz der Identität", where he links the law of identity "A=A" to the Parmenides' fragment "to gar auto estin noien te kai einai" (....for the same thing can be thought and can exist).
+Martin Heidegger gave a talk in 1957 entitled "Der Satz der Identität" (The Statement of Identity), where he linked the law of identity "A=A" to the Parmenides' fragment "to gar auto estin noien te kai einai" (for the same thing can be thought and can exist).
 Heidegger thus understands identity starting from the relationship of Thinking and Being, and from the belonging-together of Thinking and Being.

 Gilles Deleuze wrote that "Difference and Repetition" is prior to any concept of identity.

 Modern logic

 In first-order logic, identity (or equality) is represented as a two-place predicate, or relation, =.
 Identity is a relation on individuals.
 It is not a relation between propositions, and is not concerned with the meaning of propositions, nor with equivocation.
 The law of identity can be expressed as $\forall x (x = x)$, where x is a variable ranging over the domain of all individuals.
 In logic, there are various different ways identity can be handled.
 In first-order logic with identity, identity is treated as a logical constant and its axioms are part of the logic itself.
 Under this convention, the law of identity is a logical truth.

 In first-order logic without identity, identity is treated as an interpretable predicate and its axioms are supplied by the theory.
 This allows a broader equivalence relation to be used that may allow a = b to be satisfied by distinct individuals a and b.
 Under this convention, a model is said to be normal when no distinct individuals a and b satisfy a = b.

-One example of a logic that rejects or restricts the law of identity in this way is Schrödinger logic.
+One example of a logic that restricts the law of identity in this way is Schrödinger logic.